NoxOrg/Nox.Lib.V6/README.md

 - Validation of entities and attributes (using FluentValidation)
 - Logging, Observability and Monitoring (using SeriLog)
 - Events and Messaging (In process/Mediator, Azure Servicebus, Amazon SQS, RabbitMQ) using MassTransit
-- Extract, transform and load (ETL) definitions from any database, file or API with bulk–load and merge support
+- Extract, transform and load (ETL) definitions from any database, file or API with bulk-load and merge support
 - A task scheduler for running recurring tasks at periodic intervals (using Hangfire)
 - Automated DevOps including testing and deployment